 In some cases, you can work in a non-covered position with a VRS-participating employer and continue to receive your retirement benefits.
-If you return to noncovered employment with the employer from which you retired, you must have a bona fide break in service of at least one full calendar month from your retirement date.
+If you return to non-covered employment with the employer from which you retired, you must have a bona fide break in service of at least one full calendar month from your retirement date over a period you normally would work.
 This break must occur over a period you normally would work.
-Periods of leave with or without pay do not count toward satisfying this break in service.
+Periods of leave with or without pay, summer breaks or intersession periods do not count toward satisfying this break in service.
+This requirement includes teachers who retire under an early retirement incentive program.
 If you do not take the break in service, your retirement is void and any benefit payments received will have to be repaid.